Yellowstone’s Snowcoach Ski Shuttle

 Think of the snowcoach as a sleigh ride to the trailhead, albeit a yellow sleigh, with heat, large windows, and oversized tires that can easily traverse through Yellowstone’s winter conditions.
 The ski shuttle is the best way to get deep into the park and experience its quiet expanse without having to summon the endurance for a marathon ski.

 One of the magical things about skiing in Yellowstone is reading the tracks of wildlife in the snow, and the Bunsen Trail didn’t disappoint.
 Whether you’re ten or forty, it’s still a thrill to trace the meanderings of a mouse, the telltale tracks of a snowshoe hare, the deep prints of bison and elk, and the deliberate line of a bobcat.
 If you’re lucky, you may be able to watch coyotes and foxes hunting on snow-covered meadows throughout the park.
-Whether you’re a beginner or been skiing for years, skiing in Yellowstone will be an adventure you’ll never forget.
+Whether you’re a beginner or have been cross-country skiing for years, skiing in Yellowstone will be an adventure you’ll never forget.

 How to Go